Openki/Openki/README.md

 **Platform for open education** – Free software built with [Meteor.js](http://meteor.com)

-An interactive web-platform in development with the ambition to facilitate a barrier-free access to education for everyone.
-It is a simple to use open-source tool for local, self-organized knowledge-exchange: As the foundation for mediating non-commercial education opportunities, as the interface between people who embrace themselves for similar subjects and as an instrument, which simplifies the organization of a “peer-to-peer” sharing of knowledge.
+An interactive web-platform to provide barrier-free access to education for everyone.
+It is a simple to use open-source tool for local, self-organized knowledge-exchange:
+As a foundation for mediating non-commercial education opportunities, as interface between people who are interested in similar subjects, and as an instrument which simplifies the organization of “peer-to-peer” sharing of knowledge.

 <div align="center"><img src="https://cloud.githubusercontent.com/assets/9354955/8768227/87a178c6-2e78-11e5-8ba8-a35c834ecda3.png" width="590" alt="arrow diagram showing connection between individuals, comunities, event-locations and calendars"></div>
 <br>